webplatform/docs/PointerEvents/pointer_events_sites/index.md

 {{Page_Title}}
 {{Flags
 |Checked_Out=No
+|Editorial notes=Checkout the following web sites that have already implemented the W3C Pointer Events specification showcasing new features enabled by modern HTML5 browsers:

 }}
 {{Summary_Section|Checkout the following web sites that have already implemented the W3C Pointer Events specification showcasing new features enabled by modern HTML5 browsers:
 Want to add your own Pointer Events site?
-Click here ….
+Click here …_

 Once you have implemented Pointer Events on your own website, you are encouraged to add it to this list using these simple steps:

-1. Register on WPD here [http://docs.webplatform.org/w/index.php?title=Special:UserLogin&returnto=WPD:Editors+Guide Register]
+1_       Register on WPD here [http://docs_webplatform_org/w/index_php?title=Special:UserLogin&returnto=WPD:Editors+Guide Register]
 2. One the Top right of this page click Edit
 3. Use this guide on how to use [http://en.wikipedia.org/wiki/Wikipedia:Cheatsheet MediaWiki Syntax] }}